sparcl package

 • include (list, optional) – List of field names to include in each record.
 Defaults to ‘DEFAULT’, which will return the fields tagged as ‘default’.

-• chunk (int, optional) – Size of chunks to break list into.
+• limit (int, optional) – Maximum number of records to return.
 Defaults to 500.
+Maximum allowed is 24,000.

 • verbose (bool, optional) – Set to True for in-depth return statement.
 Defaults to False.